-Depending on regional traditions and where you are in the world, Holi can be a twoday festival or an in hopes of overcoming negativity by getting rid of bad thoughts and deeds from the previous year.
-On the next day, people of all ages wear white to throw colored powder (gulal) or colored water (pani) at one another.
+Depending on regional traditions and where you are in the world, Holi can be a multi-day festival or an afternoon celebration.
+The first evening is known as Holi Purnima (the Holi full moon) and usually involves a bonfire as people gather around to sing and dance in hopes of overcoming negativity by getting rid of unsatisfactory thoughts and deeds from the previous year.
+On the next day, people of all ages wear white to throw colored powder (gulal) or colored water at one another.
 In the evening, everyone gets together with their family and friends to enjoy festive foods, sweets, and companionship.
-Hindu temples are decorated with bright colors and the Deities are decorated with glittering jewels and clothing.
-With a theme of harmony and new beginpings afternoon celebration.
-The first evening is known as Chhoti Holi (small Holi) and usually involves a symbolic bonfire as people gather around to sing and dance new beginnings, Holi encourages people to forgive and forget - to pay off old debts, renew broken relationships, and make new friends.
+Hindu temples are decorated with bright colors and the deities are decorated with glittering jewels and clothing.
+With a theme of harmony and new beginnings, Holi encourages people to renew our efforts at becoming decent human beings-reflect on our past misdeeds, improve our routines and interactions, and continue making progress in life.